Main index | Section 1 | 日本語 | Options |

 | |

-There are seven different types of lines in a makefile: file dependency specifications, shell commands, variable assignments, include statements, conditional directives, for loops, and comments.
+There are several different types of lines in a makefile: dependency specifications, shell commands, variable assignments, include statements, conditional directives, for loops, other directives, and comments.

 causes the command to be executed even when